iannisdezwart/page-compiler/README.md

 With it, you can dynamically create static websites.
 PageCompiler's main purpose is performance: the compiled pages are supposed to be as fast as possible.
 You can expect near 100% Google Lighthouse scores on well formed pages, even with images.
-The most powerful thing of PageCompiler is the ability to interpolate JavaScript/TypeScript in your HTML files.
+The most powerful feature of PageCompiler is the ability to interpolate JavaScript/TypeScript in your HTML files.
 This code will be executed at compile time.
 PageCompiler's built-in tools take advantage of this.